iann0036/tf-cfn-provider/docs/providers/azuread/ServicePrincipal.md

 `ApplicationId` - (Required) The ID of the Azure AD Application for which to create a Service Principal.

+`Tags` - (Optional) A list of tags to apply to the Service Principal.

 ## Return Values